The Team

 International selection

-Milda holds an MA in Film & TV Studies and Philosophy from the University of Glasgow.
-Their background is in festival programming and in(ter)dependent curatorial projects.
-Prior to joining GSFF, they worked as a short film programmer for Vilnius International Film Festival Kino Pavasaris and Africa in Motion.
-Their latest curated programme Collective Dreaming has been presented in partnership with the Centre for Contemporary Arts Glasgow and Lithuanian Culture Institute.
+Milda is an arts worker, curator and film programmer.
+Prior to joining GSFF, they programmed shorts for the Vilnius International Film Festival and Africa in Motion.
+Their latest curated programme Collective Dreaming has been presented in partnership with the Centre for Contemporary Arts in Glasgow and Meno Avilys & SODAS 2123 in Vilnius.
 Milda’s research interests include practises of community-oriented cinema, intersections between film and contemporary art, as well as art as a method for collective reflection & liberation.